TKW25/TCP/README.md

 ## Compilation steps
-Source files go in src/modules, run the Makefile in the minet folder, executables will be in bin
+Source files go in src/modules, run the Makefile in the minet folder, start minet and run a tcp server in user space

 ## Not working